Realism (international relations): Historical branches and antecedents

-While realism as a formal discipline in international relations did not arrive until World War II, its primary assumptions have been expressed in earlier writings.

 Modern realism began as a serious field of research in the United States during and after World War II.
 This evolution was partly fueled by European war migrants like Hans Morgenthau, whose work Politics Among Nations is considered a seminal development in the rise of modern realism.
 Other influential figures were George F. Kennan (known for his work on containment), Nicholas Spykman (known for his work on geostrategy and containment), Herman Kahn (known for his work on nuclear strategy) and E. H. Carr.

 Classical realism

 Classical realism states that it is fundamentally the nature of humans that pushes states and individuals to act in a way that places interests over ideologies.
 Classical realism is an ideology defined as the view that the "drive for power and the will to dominate [that are] held to be fundamental aspects of human nature".